-The CTA Headquarters (HQ): Bologna (Italy), the CTA Science Data Management Centre (SDMC): Zeuthen (Germany), 2 Telescope array sites: El Roque de los Muchachos Observatory on the island of La Palma (Spain) & Paranal Observatory in Atacama Desert (Chiile)
+The CTA Headquarters (HQ): Heidelberg (Germany); Local Office: Bologna (Italy); the CTA Science Data Management Centre (SDMC): Zeuthen (Germany); Two telescope array sites: CTA-North at the Roque de los Muchachos Observatory on the island of La Palma (Spa

-CTA is a global project to build the world’s largest and most sensitive ground-based observatory for gamma-ray astronomy at very-high energies.
-It will be also the first observatory open to the world-wide astronomy and physics communities, providing a unique resource of data products and tools.
-The project started in 2005, when scientists around the world proposed the first design concept for a next-generation gamma-ray facility, and we currently estimate the observatory to be completed in 2025.
-More than 1,400 members from 31 countries are engaged in the scientific and technical development of CTA.
+The Cherenkov Telescope Array (CTA) is a global project to build the world’s largest and most sensitive ground-based observatory for gamma-ray astronomy at very-high energies.
+It will be the first observatory open to the world-wide astronomy and physics communities, providing a unique resource of data products and tools.
+The project started in 2005, when scientists around the world proposed the first design concept for a next-generation gamma-ray facility, and we currently estimate the observatory to be completed around 2026.
+More than 1,500 members from 31 countries are engaged in the scientific and technical development of CTA.

-The observatory will have two telescope array sites: at the Instituto de Astrofísica de Canarias’ (IAC’s) El Roque de los Muchachos Observatory on the island of La Palma (Spain) and near the European Southern Observatory’s (ESO’s) Paranal Observatory in the Atacama Desert (Chile).
-CTA’s three classes of telescope will cover an unprecedented broad energy range from 20 GeV to 300 TeV: the Large-Sized Telescope (LST), the Medium-Sized Telescope (MST) and the Small-Sized Telescope (SST).
-The plan for the Northern hemisphere site in La Palma includes 4 LSTs and 15 MSTs, whilst the Southern array will feature all three types of telescopes – 4 LTSs, 25 MSTs and 70 SSTs.
+The observatory will have two telescope array sites: CTA-North, at the Instituto de Astrofísica de Canarias’ (IAC’s) the Roque de los Muchachos Observatory on the island of La Palma (Spain), and CTA-South near the European Southern Observatory’s (ESO’s) Paranal Observatory in the Atacama Desert (Chile).
+CTA’s three classes of telescope will cover a broad, unprecedented energy range from 20 GeV to 300 TeV: the Large-Sized Telescope (LST), the Medium-Sized Telescope (MST) and the Small-Sized Telescope (SST).
+The plan for CTA-North includes up to 4 LSTs and 15 MSTs, whilst CTA-South will feature all three types of telescopes – up to 4 LSTs, 25 MSTs and 70 SSTs

-The preparation of the design and implementation of the observatory is managed by the CTA Observatory gGmbH (CTAO gGmbH), which is governed by Shareholders and Associate Members from a growing number of countries.
-The CTA Headquarters is located in Bologna (Italy) in a shared building with the Department of Physics and Astronomy of the University of Bologna at the INAF campus.
-The building for the CTA Science Data Management Centre (SDMC), in charge of coordinating the processing and preservation of data, as well as to provide tools and support to scientific users, is being built on the DESY campus in Zeuthen (Germany).
+The preparation of the design and implementation of the observatory is managed by the CTA Observatory gGmbH (CTAO gGmbH), which is governed by shareholders and associate members from a growing number of countries.
+The CTAO Headquarters is located in Bologna (Italy) in a shared building with the Department of Physics and Astronomy of the University of Bologna at the National Institute for Astrophysics (INAF) campus.
+The building for the CTAO Science Data Management Centre (SDMC), in charge of coordinating the processing and preservation of data, as well as to provide tools and support to scientific users, is being built on the DESY campus in Zeuthen (Germany).

 Ground-based gamma-ray astronomy is a young field with enormous scientific potential.
 The current instruments H.E.S.S., MAGIC and VERITAS have been operated since 2003 and have already demonstrated the huge scientific potential of astrophysical measurements at TeV energies.
-CTA, built on the same technology, expects a tenfold increase in the number of known gamma-ray-emitting celestial objects, detecting more than 1,000 objects.
+CTA, built on the same technology, expects expanding the number of known cosmic sources by as much as 5- to 10-fold, potentially detecting 1,000 new objects.

-With its superior performance, CTA will bring a significant increase in discovery space, paving the way to new questions, and likely paradigm-changing discoveries.
+With its superior performance, CTA will significantly increase the potential for discovery, paving the way to new questions and, likely, paradigm-changing breakthroughs.
 In particular, CTA has an unprecedented sensitivity to short (sub-minute) timescale phenomena, which places it as a key instrument in the future multi-messenger and multi-wavelength time domain astronomy.
 Transient phenomena are of great scientific interest, being associated with catastrophic events involving relativistic compact objects, such as neutron stars and black holes.
 The proposed targets comprise gamma-ray bursts, gravitational wave alerts, neutrino alerts, optical/radio transient events and serendipitous very-high-energy discoveries.

 The main scientific challenges of CTA are related to expand the understanding of known objects and astrophysical mechanisms and even unveil new physics, gathered in three major study themes: